pennhanlee/tp/docs/UserGuide.md

 Example Command | Result
 -----------------|--------
-`notedel 1 3` | Deletes the third note of the first book displayed `notedel 4 2` | Deletes the fourth note of the second book displayed
+`notedel 1 3` | Deletes the 3rd note of the 1st book displayed
+`notedel 4 2` | Deletes the 4th note of the 2nd book displayed

 ### Undoing a command : `undo`